zishancoder/crypto-app/README.md

 - To fetch data from api and representation in our website
 - Use of chakra UI for creation of beautiful UI
+- Learned how to make loader for website
 - Learned about React Router DOM
 - Learned about axios and chart.js library